Home

 - inadequate investment in education for economic development

-- inadequate health insurance for economic efficiency
+- inadequate health insurance with economic efficiency

 - extreme price volatility